CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

    ![](../media/refactored-code.png)

-## Task 3: Review the refactored code and understand how it works.
+## Task 3: Review the refactored code and understand how it works

 1. The newly generated code will look as shown below: